Azure-Samples/azure-edge-extensions-adt-transpiler/README.md

 The DTDL Transpiler is a framework consisting of Decorators for TypeScript classes, methods, and properties to map the classes to DTDL Interfaces, Properties, Relationships, and Telemetry.
 This allows developers to manage their DTDL ontology as code elements similar to a code first ORM like Entity Framework or TypeORM.

+## Basic Concepts

+Digital Twins Definition Language (DTDL) is an ontology specification language.
+It supports defining named relationships between entities, both in a hierarchy and peer to peer.
+While DTDL is human readable, it is not ideal for writing and managing the ontology by hand, especially for large ontologies.

+The transpiler will allow users to manage their DTDL ontology in code, similar to the usage of Entity Framework for database schemas.

 ## Features

 This project framework provides the following features: